nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User enters command to hide appointments with specified conditions.
-2. idENTify displays the appointment list without hidden appointments.
+2. idENTify updates the appointment list to exclude hidden appointments.

    Use case ends.